Risingson/eveeyedocs/docs/index.md

 ## Features

- - Find your way throughout New Eden with 2D-maps
+ - Find your way throughout New Eden with on 2D-maps
+ - Plot your wormhole chain
  - Configure your maps to display live data
  - Track your ingame location
  - Set Waypoints to the eve client